 We took it upon ourselves to try coconut oil.
 For us, that was a bust.
 He just licked it off.
 But, I can’t blame him – in our family, we like to eat!
 We then bought some bright purple balloon booties (the only colour available in his size).
 Thank goodness he can’t talk.
 I can only imagine what he would say.
 Finally, we found a product that contained a mix of waxes, oils, and vitamins that we were able to slather on his pads (note: don’t use human lotions because it may soften the pad too much and cause additional issues).

 Your diagnosis may be completely different and have nothing to do with the winter months; but could be allergies, autoimmune or dermatological diseases, or it could boil down to a simple vitamin deficiency.
-In any case, it’s important to have your pet seen by a veterinarian to make sure that the underlying cause isn’t health related.
+In any case, it’s important to have your pet seen by a veterinarian to ensure that the underlying cause isn’t health-related.
 Lucky for us, I work with some of the best veterinarians in the area.

 Written by: Melanie Hamilton, Customer Care Representative